Nickeron/Visited-Places/README.md

 A project of randomly generated worlds

-In this project we show a list of randomly generated worlds live-rendered along with their description.
+In this project we demonstrate an infinitely scrollable list of randomly generated, live-rendered places, along with their description.

 A total of three (3) elements in the list are recycled for emulating the effect of an endlessly scrollable list.
 Each element is connected with a lively-rendered mesh.
 Each element's renderTexture is set on the output of the camera of each place.